What is the registration process?

 Can I set the area where I work?

 Yes.
-You can set the area either by distance from your home, or by drawing an area on the map.
+You can set the area either by distance from your home, by drawing an area on the map, by choosing areas nearby or by travel time.
 You can also limit your travel time between jobs.

 Can I cancel a customer?